TokenySolutions/T-REX/README.md

 `npm run test`

+In case the command breaks, it may be due to node versioning issues.

+Run `npm rebuild` and then run `npm run test` again.

 ## Understanding Token Transfer

 If you want to understand how the compliant transfer takes place and the steps involved, visit this [link](https://github.com/tokenyICO/T-rex/tree/master/docs/README.md).